 Grammar is a key part of the curriculum for writing.
 Because many of our learners do not have English as a first language, accurate teaching of grammar is particularly important to give them equality of opportunity to succeed in education.

 The curriculum for writing includes opportunities to write in lessons other than English.
-Consequently learners are given a chance to apply their skills in a range of contexts.
+Consequently, learners are given a chance to apply their skills in a range of contexts.

-Handwriting is taught systematically and good handwriting is valued.
+Cursive handwriting is taught systematically and good handwriting is valued.
 Equally spelling is taught through phonics and the spelling patterns in the national curriculum document.

 The school has embraced the opportunities afforded by the new mathematics curriculum to explore and apply a wide range of mathematical skills.

 Learners are encouraged to use mathematical equipment to help them secure new concepts.
 The aim is are aiming for learning to be deep and to give them opportunities to gain fluency, solve problems and reason mathematically.
 Learners are given opportunities to compete in national competitions such as Junior Maths Challenge and the Sumdog Challenge.
 The school has a very good record of achievement in both these competitions

 The school follows the Come and See scheme of work and 10 % of curriculum time is set aside for this.
 Each term topics are taught within the theme of the domestic church, sacrament and Church celebration.
 The scheme is based upon the foundations of the Second Vatican Council, the Catholic Catechism and the revised RE Curriculum Directory.
 We have recently purchased the John Burland music which enhances the scheme.
 RE is the only subject that still has Attainment Levels.

 The school also spends two weeks a year learning about Other Faiths.
 We spend a week developing our knowledge of Judaism and then in the summer term we learn about either Islam, Hinduism or Sikhism.